MixinNetwork/mvm.dev/src/registry/call.md

 ## Summary

-Registry Contract saves the map between Mixin user and [Quorum](/quorum/join) user account, the map between mixin asset and [Quorum](/quorum/join) asset contract, contracts calling and return the results of contracts.
-EVM smart contract can directly migrate without any modification.
+Registry Contract stores the map between Mixin user and [Quorum](/quorum/join) user account, the map between mixin asset and [Quorum](/quorum/join) asset contract, and is capable of calling other contract functions and emitting the results.
+So EVM smart contract can directly migrate without any modification.

 However, since the length restriction for memo, `extra` need to be shortened when the length of exceeds 200.
-We will introduce how to solve this problem by Storage contract.
+We will demonstrate how to solve this problem with Storage Contract.